 The library maintains an active program of research assistance and instruction.
 The library faculty support classroom instruction in the disciplines and offer both general and course-specific library instruction.
-Instruction sessions are tailored to the needs of the course and the specific requirements of individual faculty members with the stated purpose of enabling all members of the college community to achieve information literacy in preparation for lifelong learning in a changing and global society.
+Instruction sessions are tailored to the needs of the course and the specific requirements of individual faculty members with the stated purpose of enabling all members of the college community to achieve.